Form 1099 for Nonprofits: How and Why to Issue One

 - Federal and state tax withholding information

-- The total non-employee compensation the contractor received
+- The total non-employee (or miscellaneous) compensation the contractor received

-When you purchase your 1099s for your nonprofit to fill out, you’ll also find a copy of Form 1096 and related instructions in the pack.
-This form is essentially a compiled list of all the 1099s your organization issues and should also be filed by January 31.
+When you purchase 1099s for your nonprofit, you’ll also find a copy of IRS Form 1096 and related instructions in the pack.
+This form essentially summarizes all of the 1099s your organization issues and should also be filed by January 31.

 What happens if you don’t file your 1099s on time?